LilouCode/LilouCode/README.md

 # Hi there, I'm Lisa👋

-🦄 I'm Senior UI/UX designer and a Front-end Developer
+🦄 I'm a senior UI/UX designer and a Front-end Developer

 📍 From Paris, France